Jacobsgames/TMGUI/README.md

 # TMGUI (ALPHA)

 **TMGUI** is a minimalistic 'TextMode' IMGUI (Immediate Mode GUI) API being developed in C with Raylib at its core (https://www.raylib.com/).
 Designed for pixel-perfect grid-based interfaces, tile-based games/toys/tools, and text-mode aesthetics.
 Inspired by old-school OS interfaces and the modern TextMode art movement.<br>
-**TMGUI** emphasizes predictability, simplicity and total layout control with a DSL like layout code syntax.
+**TMGUI** emphasizes predictability, simplicity and total layout control with a DSL like syntax for layout code.

 ## Features
 **Tile/Grid-Based Layout**